square/gifencoder/README.md

 ### Quantization and dithering

 GIF images are limited to 256 colors.
-If you try to encode an image with more than 256 colors, gifencoder's default behavior is to perform [median-cut quantization](http://en.wikipedia.org/wiki/Median_cut) and [Floyd-Steinberg dithering](http://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
+If you try to encode an image with more than 256 colors, gifencoder's default behavior is to perform [median-cut quantization](http://en.wikipedia.org/wiki/Median_cut) with [Floyd-Steinberg dithering](http://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
 That behavior is configurable though, and you can plug in a custom quantizer or ditherer.

 ### Basic usage